loopbackio/loopback-next/docs/site/DEVELOPING.md

 to do.
 When that time comes:

 - Describe incompatibilites for release notes
-- Look for more breaking changes to include in the release
+- Look for more breaking changes to include in the release: search for comments containing `TODO(semver-major)` and `@deprecated`.
 - Update list of supported versions

 ### Describe incompatibilites for release notes